Kunj1612/some_projects/README.md

 # some_projects
-Creating projcets from https://github.com/karan/Projects repo and trying to make my skills better
+Creating projcets and miniprojects and trying to make my skills better